Abdul-muheet-ghani/UVM-Practice/PATH 4# SystemVerilog UVM/Readme.md

 building object by calling new() function

 - ### OOP Heirarchy
-relationship between drive and base class is called *is-a* process
+relationship between drive and base class is called *is-a* process. and this property of OOP heirarchy is inheritance type

+## Some terminologies are from UVM

+- ### Create
+Create is a method to contruct an object indirectly from UVM factory pattern instead of calling new()

+- ### Transaction
+Transaction of data is destoyed and generated every point in stimulus

+- ### Component
+Component is the component of envoronment like driver,monitor

+- ### UVM Heirarchy
+this is the heirarchy of UVM like Test has an environment and environment has an agent